CSUwangj/ZDaily/content/2018-12-24-Daily-Challenge/index.md

 ## Solution

-I can't come up with a more gentle solution than brute force.
+I can't come up with a more elegant solution than brute force.

 ---